-Simply put, it is the best destination in Kenya for viewing wildlife – and lots of it!
+Simply put, it is the jewel of Kenya Safari for viewing wildlife – and lots of it!
 The Masai Mara is home to a great wildlife spectacle, as sometime between August and November more than two million wildebeest migrate from the Serengeti in search of water and grazing.

 It is in the Mara that perhaps the most spectacular event of the natural world takes place.
 This refers to the annual migration of millions of wildebeest and zebra from the Serengeti, north to the Mara in search of water and pasture.
 More than 1.5 million are estimated to take part in this great movement.
 This action is known as “Natures passion play” It occurs between the month of July and august.
 In October, when the reserve experiences short rains, the animals return south.